lambda-land/XOP-Algorithms-Data/README.md

 # XOP_Algorithms_Data
-This repository holds the data and tool presented in [paper](link here!), accepted for SIGCSE 2018.
+This repository holds the data and tool presented in the [A Domain Analysis of Data Structure and Algorithm Explanations in the Wild](web.engr.oregonstate.edu/~walkiner/papers/sigcse18-algorithm-explanation-analysis.pdf), accepted for SIGCSE 2018.
 Please contact [Jeffrey Young](mailto:youngjef@oregonstate.edu) or [Eric Walkingshaw](walkie@oregonstate.edu) with any questions or concerns